 Dear Mr. Electrician: How do I extend my kitchen counter back splash electrical outlets from the wall a little?
-I am remodeling the entire kitchen and will be having a ceramic tile back splash installed.
+I will be remodeling the entire kitchen and will have a ceramic tile back splash installed.
 The outlets only need to extend out less than an inch.

 Answer: The use of electrical box extenders or receptacle extenders are a simple and approved method for extending the depth of an existing electrical box.
 In order to use them the existing electrical outlet box must be in good condition and the screw holes must be able to tightly hold 6/32 machine screws.
 Otherwise the existing electrical box should be replaced.
 Note: Text links below go to applicable products on Ebay and Amazon.